My Plantiful Cooking

 ✨Add-ins and flavor variations

-Savory Porridge – Swap milk for vegetable broth and skip the maple syrup, vanilla, and cinnamon.
-Season with soy sauce, cumin, paprika, or chili flakes, and top with vegan Italian sausage or chopped vegan chicken breast for a hearty meal.
+Make it savory - Swap milk for vegetable broth and skip sweetener, vanilla, and cinnamon.
+Instead, season with soy sauce, garlic powder, or other savory seasonings.
+I love topping it off with a fried egg or chopped vegan chicken breast to make a high-protein breakfast.

 🔪How to make barley porridge